notwilson/life/README.md

 4. `git checkout gh-pages` and `git merge master` to sync changes back to GitHub Pages.

 [Learn more](https://help.github.com/articles/fork-a-repo).

-For those who forked the earlier version of Life, these are the steps that I would recommend (requires some Git-fu):

-1. Backup your `life.md`.
-2. Reset (hard) your fork to this repo's `master` branch.
-3. Clean up your `gh-pages`.
-4. Re-commit your `life.md` there.
-5. Make sure your `master` branch is untouched so that future updates work.

 How to configure your *Life*
 ----------------------------